neojxuan/PhishIntention/README.md

 ```

 ## Requirements

-The following packages may need to install manually.
-- Windows/Linux/Mac machine
+## Use it as a package
+- 1. Installing Git LFS (https://git-lfs.github.com/) to the machine you use
+- 2. Install the requirements
    - python=3.7
-- torch=1.6.0 # Make sure that the Pytorch is compatible with your CUDA version.
+   - Install torch, torchvision compatible with your CUDA version: https://pytorch.org/get-started/previous-versions/
-- torchvision
-- Install compatible Detectron2 manually, see the [official installation guide](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).
+   - Install compatible Detectron2, see the [official installation guide](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).
 If you are using Windows, try this [guide](https://dgmaxime.medium.com/how-to-easily-install-detectron2-on-windows-10-39186139101c) instead.

-## Use it as a package
-Installing Git LFS (https://git-lfs.github.com/) to the machine you use,
-Install the requirements, then run
+- 3. Run
 ```
  pip install git+https://github.com/lindsey98/PhishIntention.git
 ```